gsimon75-iot/Tasmota-SYF05-Notes/README.md

 - lower heatsink whose inner diameter is 30 mm and has 3 grooves on the inside at even angles, it has an extrusion at the top with outer diameter of 35 mm
 - top part, glued to that extrusion

-Additionally, there are 3 inward-pointing screws or rivets near the plastic joiner, but those have no apparent signs on the outside, as if they were completely machined off.

 As the PCB is right in the middle, so the grooves serve no purpose here.